 The partnership had a performance program in place, but the partners themselves weren’t following it.
 They were promoting people in their teams who hadn’t been meeting expectations, let alone exceeding them.
 It had become an accepted practice driven by the fear of losing people in a tight employment market.
 The firm’s leadership knew this was not the road to excellence.

-New ideas for a new servive
+New ideas for a new service

 The business consultancy was adding a new service line, one that had the opportunity to bring in work for the rest of the firm.
 But how to market the new offering and differentiate it, not just from what exists already, but competitors’ offerings, too?